-- Wild Wild West.
-A group of armed Mooks hide as characters in paintings to guard a room from intruders.
+- Wild Wild West: A group of armed Mooks hide as characters in paintings to guard a room from intruders.
 It almost works, until another character gives it away by looking at one of them.
-The Genre Savvy hero kills that mook, and then shoots every other picture.
+The hero kills that mook, and then shoots every other picture.

-- In the movie I Robot, Will Smith find himself looking for a rogue robot inside a factory that makes that exact model of robot.
-And the bot in question is very good at standing still...
+- In I, Robot, Del Spooner finds himself looking for a rogue robot inside a factory that makes that exact model of robot... and the 'bot in question is very good at standing still.

-- James Bond substitutes as a statue of himself in The Man with the Golden Gun in order to trick Scaramanga.
+- In The Man with the Golden Gun, this is how James Bond defeats Scaramanga, disguising himself as the statue of himself in Scaramanga's lair to trick him and get him to lower his guard.
 Also done earlier in the film by Nick-Nack and a pair of sumo wrestlers to trick Bond.

-- Played with in The Living Daylights with Whittaker standing amongst a line of statues of famous historic military figures, initially unresponsive until the camera stops on him for a few seconds.
-It was more to impress Pushkin than to hide though - it doesn't impress him in the slightest.
+- Played with in The Living Daylights, with Brad Whittaker standing amongst a line of statues of famous historic military figures, initially unresponsive until the camera stops on him for a few seconds.
+It's clearly more to impress Pushkin than to hide though.
+Pushkin's not in the mood to be impressed in the slightest.

-- In the horror film Amusement, the killer hides by pretending to be a life-sized clown doll in a room full of clown dolls.
+- In Amusement, the killer hides by pretending to be a life-sized clown doll in a room full of clown dolls.

-- ET hides from Elliot's mother by pretending to be one of Gertie's stuffed dolls.
+- E.T. the Extra-Terrestrial: E.T. hides from Elliot's mother by pretending to be one of Gertie's stuffed dolls.

-- Ivan Bunsha pretends to be part of a sculpture when fleeing the Streltsy in Ivan Vasilievich.
+- Ivan Bunsha pretends to be part of a sculpture when fleeing the Streltsy.